-MEASURE GOOD FAIR IMPROVE Does the local planning authority's web site have an online register of planning applications, which members of the public can access, track their progress (and view their content)?
-Yes Partial No Enforcement Percentage of enforcement cases investigated (determined whether a breach of planning control has occurred and, if so, resolved whether or not enforcement action is expedient) within 84 days Not set Not set Not set Average time taken to investigate enforcement cases Not set Not set Not set Percentage of enforcement cases where enforcement action is taken or a retrospective application received within 180 days from the start of the case (in those cases where it was expedient to enforce)?
-Not set Not set Not set Average time taken to take enforcement action Not set Not set Not set
+MEASURE GOOD FAIR IMPROVE Does the local planning authority allow members of the public to address the Planning Committee?
+Yes No Does the local planning authority have an officer on duty to provide advice to members of the public?
+Yes No Does the local planning authority's web site have an online register of planning applications, which members of the public can access, track their progress (and view their content)?
+Yes Partial No Enforcement Percentage of enforcement cases investigated (determined whether a breach of planning control has occurred and, if so, resolved whether or not enforcement action is expedient) within 84 days >80 70-79.9 <70 Average time taken to take positive enforcement action Not set Not set Not set

 WALES AVERAGE Carmarthens hire LPA LAST YEAR Carmarthens hire LPA THIS YEAR

 Yes Yes Yes

-85 63 67
+Yes Yes Yes

-74 143 123
+Yes Yes Yes

-73 78 83
+80.6 67 56

-201 142 134
+184.6 134 No Data